poshsecurity/PlasterTemplate-PSModule/contributing.md

 * Code that doesn't align with community style recommendations.
 * Code that fails Pester tests or PowerShell Script analyser
 * Code that is obviously plargarised

-## Issue Types

-I try to tag any open issue.
-Tags are a great way to work out how you might be able to help.

-* Bugs: Stuff that users or I have realised is broken/not functioning as expected.
-Typically I want to close these before working on any enhancements.
-* Enhancements: New features!
-Everyone alway wants new features right?
-* Good First Issue: These are simple bugs or enhancements that would be suitable for someone as their first issue.
-These are often more approachable for those unfamiliar with the code base, and are usually less time-consuming.
-If you are new to contributing to open-source or to PowerShell modules, then these could be great first steps.
-* Help Wanted: These are issues or bugs where I would really, really, love some assistance.
-They could be big or small bugs or enhancements.